Nebby1999/VariantPack-TheOriginal30/VariantPack-TheOriginal30/Assets/README.md

 ## Known Issues

+	- NuclearJellyfish' material might not be the same as the original's

     - Mesh Swaps are currently not implemented in VarianceAPI, as such, the Armored Beetle doesnt have it's meshswap.

 ## Changelog
+'0.0.2'

+- Added back the following variants:

+	* Badass Lemurian

+	* Molten Elder Lemurian

+	* Nuclear Jellyfish

+- Updated to use VarianceAPI 0.4.0

 '0.0.1'

 - Initial Release